motdotla/writings/articles/notions.md

 A service like evite but with cooler templates - interactive ones and ones that put sound in the email.
 A star wars invite for stars parties.

 Email Betterment Site - A list of hacks/extensions/platforms to make your email better

+Article on 'stick with things, things just take time'.
+Been multiple projects I've started but did not stick with.
+All I started prior or just at the early stages of the same time (to where was not aware of the other from a google search) :
++ signature.io -> API for signing, hellosign
++ handshakejs -> auth0 passwordless
++ twinstang  -> mobile digital logbook, logten pro)
++ mailtub -> inboxapp.com (acquired by cisco)
++ clicktocloud -> deploy to heroku button

+I could have continued on with one of these.
+Stuck to it.
+What might have happened.
+Reflect on that.